-You need to categorise players in this mix and then rate them in a simple “good” and “not good yet” system.
-Or you can make a more elaborate performance profile… Now you can base your substitutions on the principle that we sub “good” with “good” and “not good yet” with “not good yet” players and we keep a balanced side out during the whole match.
+So, in this approach you categorise your players in a simple “good” and “not good yet” system or you can make a more elaborate performance profile… Now you can base your substitutions on the principle that we sub “good” with “good” and “not good yet” with “not good yet” players and we keep a balanced side out during the whole match.

 After I learned from Wellington Rugby Union’s Tim Mannix about the one half rule when we met in Wellington, I wanted to implement it.
 Is it difficult?